CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 DC-0 is the first execution of a Data Challenge run, it has been completed only for Large Aperture Telescopes located in Chile (`CHLAT`), the rest of the channels are still being worked on.

+The full documentation of the release will be published publicly, for now it is being worked on in the Github repository [`CMB-S4/DataChallenge0`](https://github.com/CMB-S4/DataChallenge0), only accessible to Github accounts members of the CMB-S4 Github organization.

 ## Data Access

 Data access is currently restricted to members of the CMB-S4 Collaboration via a Globus Group.